Digital Menu for Restaurants: How to Create Your QR Menu and Sell More

 Not including dish photos

-A menu without photos loses its biggest advantage over paper menus.
-Dishes with photos are ordered up to 30% more than text-only ones.
+A menu without photos loses its biggest advantage over paper.
+Dishes with photos are ordered up to 30% more than those with only text.

 Photograph all your dishes.
-With good natural light and a current phone, results can be excellent.
+With good natural light and a current mobile, the results can be excellent.

 3